openfaas/docs/docs/architecture/performance.md

 * Poor choice of test function

-There are several sample functions provided in the project, but that does not automatically qualify them for benchmarking or load-testing.
-It's important to create your own function and understand exactly what is being put into it so you can measure it efficiently.
+There are several sample functions provided in the project, but that does not automatically qualify them for high-throughput benchmarking or load-testing.
+It's important to create your own function and understand exactly what is being put into it so you can measure it effectively.
+You should also use an OpenFaaS of-watchdog template for this or your own microservice conforming to the required healthchecks.

 * Not using the of-watchdog

 Only the watchdog and of-watchdog implement the correct healthcheck and shutdown signals to be compatible with Kubernetes' startup, scaling and termination mechanisms.
 If you are running a container exposing port `8080` which does not use of-watchdog then the results are not representative.
-You will need to mimick exactly the mechanisms in the of-watchdog or use it as a shim.
+You will need to mirror the mechanisms in the of-watchdog or use it as a shim.

 * Only picking the best/worst case figure

 When using a scientific method you need to carry out multiple test runs and account for caching/memory/paging of the operating system including any additional background processes that may be running.
-The 99th percentile figures should be used, not the best or worst case figure from arbitary runs.
+The 99th percentile figures should be used, not the best or worst case figure from arbitrary runs.

 * Ignoring CPU / memory limits